Using these Bamboo Planting Tips, you are going to grow them very easily in your home garden! Read on the article to learn more!

 When you are going to use the bamboo planting tips, it is going to help you in taking care and maintaining the plants in the longer run.
 Here are some of the pointer you have to keep in mind to grow them better.

-- Bamboo needs deep and regular watering, good mulching is helpful in the winter and harsh summer as it protects the roots.
+- Bamboo needs deep and regular watering.
+Also, good mulching is helpful in winters and harsh summer, as it protects the roots.

 - Bamboo loves to be in the sun, so always grow them in a sunny position.
-However, protect young and newly planted bamboos from afternoon sun.
+However, protect young and newly planted bamboos from the harsh, afternoon sun.

-- Water newly planted bamboo plant regularly to keep the soil evenly moist.
+- Water newly planted bamboo plants regularly to keep the soil evenly moist.

 - Before planting bamboos, loosen the soil around the rootball.
 Spread and sort out the entangled roots to avoid rot.
 This is one of the most important bamboo planting tips you have to follow.

-- Prepare the ground by digging deep to remove the weeds and stones and incorporate aged manure or compost and perlite or vermiculite if soil is waterlogged.
+- Prepare the ground by digging deep.
+Remove the weeds and stones and add aged manure or compost to the soil.

-- Planting distances range from 30-40 cm for short varieties and up to 1.5-2 m for tall varieties.
+- Planting distances range from 1-2 feet for short varieties and up to 5-7 feet for tall varieties.

-- To prevent the bamboo from invading your entire garden.
-For this, lay rhizome barrier around plant.
-This will check the invasive behavior of bamboos.
+- To prevent the bamboo from invading your entire garden, lay a rhizome barrier around the plant.
+This will keep the invasive behavior of bamboos in check.